jue89/node-homie-dgram/README.md

 `opts` has the following options:
 * `port`: hdpDevice's port.
 Default: `5000`
 * `mcast`: Multicast address for the request.
 Default: `'ff02::1'`.
-* `iface`: Network interface to query.
-Default: all network interfaces with IPv6 connectivity.

 #### Method: get()